bobf/orchestration/README.md

 In this case, `WEB_HEALTHCHECK_PATH` must be set to `/healthcheck`.

+## Dockerfile

+A `Dockerfile` is automatically generated based on detected dependencies, required build steps, _Ruby_ version, etc.

+Real-world applications will inevitably need to make changes to this file.
+As with all _Orchestration_ build-out, the provided `Dockerfile` should be treated as a starting point and customisations should be applied as needed.

 ## Entrypoint

 An [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) script for your application is provided which does the following: